dogweather/forkful/content/en/powershell/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string is about recognizing and converting written dates in text form into a date data type that PowerShell can understand and work with.
-Programmers do this to manipulate, format, compare, or calculate dates, which are common tasks in scripts dealing with log files, user input, or data processing.

 ## How to:
 PowerShell makes parsing dates from strings straightforward with its `Get-Date` cmdlet and `[datetime]` type accelerator, which work well for standard date formats.
 For more complex or non-standard date strings, the `[datetime]::ParseExact` method can be utilized to specify the exact format.